Consistent time reversal and reliable and accurate inference in the presence of memory

-\emph{Conclusion.---}Several explicit examples that invalidate the recently proposed relation between an apparent power-law dependence of Markovian estimates for the energy dissipation rate $\dSM$ from coarse-grained observations and the actual dissipation on different length scales were presented and analyzed.
+\emph{Conclusion.---}A novel, \emph{experimentally accessible} dissipation estimator for coarse-grained observations in continuous-time was introduced and proved that it yields a guaranteed lower-bound.
+The estimator is applicable to strongly non-Markovian observations (i.e.\ beyond weakly Markovian \cite{brandnerDynamicsMicroscaleNanoscale2025,brandnerDynamicsMicroscaleNanoscale2025a} and correlation-time expansions \cite{foxCorrelationTimeExpansion1983,foxFunctionalcalculusApproachStochastic1986}).
+For the first time, the estimator provides insight into the extent of memory that needs to be considered when defining physically consistent time-reversal.
+The necessity of correctly accounting for memory in time-reversal was demonstrated by invalidating a recently proposed relation between an apparent power-law dependence of Markovian estimates for the energy dissipation rate $\dSM$ from coarse-grained observations and the actual dissipation on different length scales were presented and analyzed.
 We constructed fractal networks with a single dissipative scale and self-similar networks with an ``inverse energy dissipation cascade''~\cite{yuInversePowerLaw2021}, where most energy is dissipated on the smallest and less energy on larger scales.
 Both systems exhibit the same scaling behavior of the energy dissipation at different scales.
-The apparent scaling exponent gradually reduces upon accounting for memory in the dissipation estimates.
-The hypothesized power-law scaling~\cite{yuInversePowerLaw2021}~has already been considered in experiment but has not been validated~\cite{fosterDissipationEnergyPropagation2023};~our results may explain why this may not be possible.~When no dissipative cycles become hidden by the coarse~graining, any scale dependence vanishes as soon as the memory is accounted for exactly in the time-reversal operation and we can infer the microscopic dissipation.
+The apparent scaling exponent gradually reduces upon accounting for memory in the dissipation estimates and only if saturated in the order, provides information on hidden dissipative cycles (see~\cite{SM}); scaling laws ignoring memory reflect a mixture of memory and hidden cycles.~The hypothesized power-law scaling~\cite{yuInversePowerLaw2021}~has already been considered in experiment but a power law has not been validated~\cite{fosterDissipationEnergyPropagation2023}; ~we hope that our novel framework stimulates experiments systematically considering multiple scales.~When no dissipative cycles become hidden by the coarse~graining, any scale dependence vanishes as soon as the memory is accounted for exactly in the time-reversal operation and we can infer the microscopic dissipation.
 Therefore, an inverse power-law dependence of the dissipation rate generally has \emph{no} implications for scale-dependent energy dissipation and may simply be an artifact of inconsistent time reversal in presence of memory.
-However, it may still be possible to infer meaningful information about the microscopic dynamics, e.g.\ the presence of hidden dissipative cycles, via higher-order dissipation estimators established here.~These~incorporate a consistent time reversal in the presence of memory and, if (and only if) saturated in the order, yield \emph{experimentally accessible sharper} and \emph{guaranteed} lower bounds on dissipation, further highlighting the importance and benefits of accounting for memory in analyzing data from coarse observations.
+However, it may still be possible to infer meaningful information about the microscopic dynamics, e.g.\ the presence of hidden dissipative cycles, via higher-order dissipation estimators established here.~These~incorporate a consistent time reversal in the presence of memory and, if (and only if) saturated in the order, yield \emph{experimentally accessible~\cite{vollmarModelfreeInferenceMemory2024,schornerConformationalMemoryProtein2015}, feasible~\cite{songNonMarkovModelsSinglemolecule2023, salnikovUsingHigherorderMarkov2016a}, sharper} and \emph{guaranteed} lower bounds on dissipation, further highlighting the importance and benefits of accounting for memory in analyzing data from coarse observations.

 \emph{Acknowledgments.---}Financial support from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant Agreement No. 101086182 to A.~G.) and from the Studienstiftung des Deutschen Volkes and the Rhodes Trust (to T.~S.) are acknowledged.
 ABK also acknowledges the support from the Welch Foundation (Grant C-1559) and the Center for Theoretical Biological Physics sponsored by the NSF (PHY-2019745).